KyleAMathews/blog/src/pages/2019-03-31---new-design-cooper-hewitt/index.md

 ## Other notes

 ### css-in-js still rocks
 It's so simple to prototype with and refine styles.
-My previous design aas so old that it pre-dates libraries that add the `css` prop (the full-featured replacement for the classic React `styles` prop).
+My previous design was so old that it pre-dates libraries that add the `css` prop (the full-featured replacement for the classic React `styles` prop).
 During this redesign I migrated styles to use [Emotion.js](https://emotion.sh/docs/introduction)

 It's so fast to prototype and refine code when it's all colocated.
 Just look at how nice this media query syntax is here: